mcspline-max/MonkeyTranslator/README.md

 # 🐒 Monkey Translator for DaVinci Resolve

-**Monkey Translator** is a powerful Workflow Integration plugin for DaVinci Resolve Studio & Free.
+**Monkey Translator** is a powerful editing Script for DaVinci Resolve Studio & Free.
 It uses **Google Gemini 3.0 AI** to automatically detect text in your video frames, translate it (or modify it based on your instructions), and seamlessly import the translated images back into your timeline.

 ---